Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 Leonardo da Vinci: The function of the eye as explained by the camera obscura (Richter, 1880: Notebooks 71)

-Cathedral of Florence, still in use today.
+In 1475 the Renaissance mathematician and astronomer Paolo Toscanelli placed a bronze ring with an aperture in a window in the Cathedral of Florence, still in use today.
 On sunny days a solar image is projected through the hole onto the cathedral's floor.
 At noon, the solar image bisects a "noon-mark" on the floor.
 The image and noon-mark were used for telling time (Renner 1995:6).

 Photos of 1999 solar clipse projected by pinhole in Santa Maria degli Angeli in Rome and in other Italian churches